tosin2013/disconnected-openshift/README.md

 - [Extras](./extras/) - Small helpful quick references eg deploying an NGINX container on Podman, and a HTTP server that will automatically mirror assets.
 - [Tekton Resources](./tekton/) - Build containers in disconnect environments, run mirroring pipelines
-- [Dev/Test Quay](./quay/) - A quick way to deploy Quay via the Operator on OpenShift for some quick testing, not configured for production.
+- [Dev/Test Quay on OpenShift](./quay/) - A quick way to deploy Quay via the Operator on OpenShift for some quick testing, not configured for production.
+- [Dev/Test Harbor on Podman](./docs/deploy-harbor-podman-compose.md) - A easy/quick way to deploy Harbor with little more than a RHEL VM and Podman Compose.
+- [Configure Pull-through Proxy Cache, Harbor](./docs/pullthrough-proxy-cache-harbor.md) - Guide to setup Harbor to act as a Pull-through/Proxy Cache.
+- [Configure Pull-through Proxy Cache, JFrog](./docs/pullthrough-proxy-cache-jfrog.md) - Guide to setup JFrog to act as a Pull-through/Proxy Cache.

 ---